msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 <div style="text-align: justify">

-Here it is a list of some science-related stuff I find cool; items are presented in no particular order.
+Here is a list of some science-related stuff I find cool; items are presented in no particular order.
 **If you check on any item on this list, feel free to [contact me](../#contact) and let me know what you think!**

 ### Books on the popularization of CS, Math, Logics, and Science